SalesforceSFDC/Apex/README.md

 DML provides a straightforward way to manage records by providing simple statements to insert, update, merge, delete, and restore records.

+The upsert DML operation creates new records and updates sObject records within a single statement, using a specified field to determine the presence of existing objects, or the ID field if no field is specified.

+The merge statement merges up to three records of the same sObject type into one of the records, deleting the others, and re-parenting any related records.

 This example adds the Acme account to Salesforce.
 An account sObject is created first and then passed as an argument to the insert statement, which persists the record in Salesforce.
 ```Apex
 // Create the account sObject